neuvector/docs/user/pages/06.scanning/05.updating/docs.md

 ---

 ### Updating the NeuVector CVE Vulnerability Database
 The Scanner image/pod performs the scans with its internal CVE database.
-The scanner image is updated on the NeuVector private registry with the latest CVE database frequently, as often as daily if there are updates.
+The scanner image is updated on the NeuVector Docker Hub registry with the latest CVE database frequently, as often as daily if there are updates.
 To update the CVE database used in scanning, simply pull and deploy the latest Scanner image.
 The latest database version number can be found listed [here](https://raw.githubusercontent.com/neuvector/manifests/main/versions/scanner).

 A container called the Updater performs the task of restarting the scanner pods in order to force a pull of the latest image, which will update the CVE database.
 To automatically check for updates and update the scanner, an updater cron job can be created.

 By default, the updater cron job shown below is automatically started from the sample deployment yaml files for Kubernetes and OpenShift.
-This will automatically check for new CVE database updates through new scanner versions published on the NeuVector private Docker hub registry.
+This will automatically check for new CVE database updates through new scanner versions published on the NeuVector Docker hub registry.
 Manual updates on docker native deployments are shown below.
 For OpenShift deployments or others where images have to be manually pulled from NeuVector, the scanner with the 'latest' tag should be pulled from NeuVector to update the CVE database.

 For registry scanning, if the box 'Rescan after CVE DB update' is enabled, all images in that registry will be rescanned after a CVE database update.
 For run-time scanning, all running assets will be rescanned after a CVE database update if the Auto-Scan feature is enabled.